-Starting this Friday, April 15, Rockefeller Center’s iconic ice rink will turn into a fabulously rockin’, ’80s-era roller skating rink that will be there all summer long.
-It’s the first time it’s happened since 1940, when the plaza briefly became a roller rink for the warmer seasons.
-And we got a sneak peek of what it looks like for its total transformation!
+Starting Friday, April 14, Rockefeller Center’s iconic ice rink will once again turn into a fabulously rockin’, ’80s-era roller skating rink that will be there all summer long!

-The beloved family-owned skate spot was only open for three years, but was known for its celebrity visitors (from Elton John to Prince to Cher) and high-energy nightlife (it was once called “Studio 54 on wheels,” telling you everything you need to know!).
+The beloved family-owned skate spot was only open for three years, but was known for its celebrity visitors (from Elton John to Prince to Cher) and high-energy nightlife.

-And it will now be revived so New Yorkers can be introduced to “the venue and the joy of roller skating to a new generation.”
+And it will once again be revived so New Yorkers can be introduced to “the venue and the joy of roller skating to a new generation.”

 The actual roller rink will be a bit smaller than the ice rink, leaving more room for onlookers to watch the skaters or hang out and grab food.
 It’s all thanks to new renovations Tishman Speyer has been making to restore the plaza to its original architectural vision, with:

 - The Rink Level serving as a grand entrance from the Plaza and Channel Gardens, allowing circulation through the entire Center on both street and Rink Level.

 - Glass doors encircling The Rink, restoring the ability to easily walk in and out and view the skaters in the Plaza.

 - The sunken plaza transforming into a gathering space with tables, chairs, and green spaces that allow the public to flow into Rockefeller Center’s shops and restaurants.